Lobesitdoll/mdncomp/README.md

   - Search in APIs, CSS, HTML, HTTP, JavaScript, SVG, WebDriver and WebExtensions.
   - Get status for standard, experimental and deprecated features.
   - Show status notes, prefix status, flags and more.
-  - Search or navigate per branch and path.
+  - Find features using paths, wildcards, fuzzy terms or regular expressions
-  - Use paths, wildcards or regular expressions to find features
+  - Navigate by path and branches
   - Search case (in)sensitive
-  - Show desktop and/or mobile information
+  - Show desktop and/or mobile information for the most common browsers
 - Browser status
   - List status and release dates per browser
   - List browsers per status